Dolores del Río: 1930–1936: Transition to sound films

 Jack Warner offered her a starring role in two films for Warner Bros.
-The first was the musical comedy Wonder Bar (1934), directed by Lloyd Bacon.
-Busby Berkeley was the choreographer and Al Jolson her co-star. del Río and Jolson were gradually stealing the show.
-Dolores's character grew, while the character of Kay Francis, the other female star of the film, was reduced.
+The studio was interested in promoting del Río as the answer to MGM's Greta Garbo and Paramount's Marlene Dietrich.
+Del Río's first project with Warner was the musical comedy Wonder Bar (1934), directed by Lloyd Bacon.
+Busby Berkeley was the choreographer and Al Jolson her co-star.
+Del Río shared the female lead role with Kay Francis.
+But del Río and Jolson were gradually stealing the show.
+Del Río's character grew, while the character of Francis was reduced so she threatened several times to leave filming.
 The film was released in March 1934 and was a success for Warners.

-The second one was Madame Du Barry (also 1934) with del Río as star and William Dieterle as director.
-Dieterle focused on her beauty with the help of an extraordinary cloakroom designed for Dolores by Orry Kelly (considered one of the most beautiful and expensive at the time).
-But Madame Du Barry was a major cause of dispute between the studio and the Hays Code office, primarily because it presented the court of Louis XV as a sex farce centered around del Rio.
-The film was severely mutilated by censorship and was not the success which had been anticipated.
-Even so, the film is considered one of the most popular del Río's films in her period in Hollywood cinema.
+Her second film with Warners was Madame Du Barry (also 1934) with William Dieterle as director.
+Dieterle focused on her beauty with the help of an extraordinary wardrobe designed for Dolores by Orry Kelly (considered one of the most beautiful and expensive at the time).
+But Madame Du Barry was a major cause of dispute between the studio and the Hays Code office, primarily because it presented the court of Louis XV as ‘a sex farce centered around del Rio’.
+The film was severely mutilated by censorship and was not the success anticipated.
+Even so, the film is considered one of the most popular del Río films in her period in Hollywood cinema.

-In the same year, del Río, along with Ramón Novarro and Lupe Vélez, attended a special screening of the Mexican film ¡Que viva México!.
-The film was directed by Sergei Eisenstein, and was accused of promoting Communism in California with nationalist sentiment and socialist overtones.
+In the same year, del Río, along with the Mexican Hollywood stars Ramón Novarro and Lupe Vélez, attended a special screening of the Mexican film ¡Que viva México! in Los Angeles.
+The film was directed by the Russian filmmaker Sergei Eisenstein, and was accused of promoting Communism in California with nationalist sentiment and socialist overtones.
 It was the first time that del Río was accused of being a communist in the United States, a circumstance that would eventually have consequences in her career inside the American film industry.

 Warner called her again in 1935 to star in another musical comedy called In Caliente (1935), where she portrayed a sultry Mexican dancer who has an affair with the character of actor Pat O'Brien.
-Around the same time, she starred in I Live for Love (also 1935), with Busby Berkeley as a director.
+Around the same time, she starred in I Live for Love (also 1935), with Busby Berkeley as director.
 The film had dance numbers and Berkeley focused on her glamour with a sophisticated wardrobe.
 The last film she made with Warners was The Widow from Monte Carlo of 1936, which went unnoticed.
+The studio terminated its contract with del Río after expectations were not met.